itu-devops/lecture_notes/sessions/session_11/README_TASKS.md

-## 3) [optional] White Hat Attack The Next Team
+## 3) White Hat Attack The Next Team

-If you have time, try to help your fellow colleagues by pen-testing also their system.
+Try to help your fellow colleagues by pen-testing their system (group a-> group b, b->c, etc.).
 Remember that the goal is to help not to hinder.
+Send them a report of what you find.